billtron/pycsep_git_tutorial/README.md

 1. Create a new branch for your feature / bug fix / **docs** contributions.
 ```
 $ git branch my_new_branch

+Now switch to new branch
+$ git checkout my_new_branch
 > Switched to a new branch 'my_new_branch'
 ```